drapterlagas/OBED-TECHX1/README.md

 ---

-🔥 Want to vist my web and deploy other bits?
+🔥 Want to vist my web and deploy other bots?

 ✨ deploy more bots and join my channel for update  by clicking the button below: